 Creativity is born out of frustration.

-That pain that touches us, that frustrates us, that challenges us.
+That's the pain that touches us, that frustrates us, that challenges us.

 This is where the transformative power of creativity lies.